 - To open the dialog box using a geoprocessing tool, browse to the Geocoding toolbox in the Catalog window in ArcMap or ArcCatalog and double-click the Create Composite Address Locator tool.

 The Create Composite Address Locator dialog box opens.

 - Click the Browse button next to the Address Locators text box.

 The Address Locators dialog box opens.

-- Navigate to the folder that contains the address locator or geocode service you want to add to the composite address locator.
-Select the address locator or service and click Add.
+- Browse to the folder that contains the address locator or geocode service you want to add to the composite address locator.
+Choose the address locator or service and click Add.

-- Repeat step 3 until you have added all the locators or services that you want to participate in the composite address locator.
+- Repeat step 3 until you've added all the locators or services you want to participate in the composite address locator.

 When a participating address locator is added to the dialog box, it is automatically given a name, as shown in the Name column.
 In the process of geocoding a table of addresses, the name of the individual address locator that the address was geocoded against is stored as an attribute in the output feature class.
 Optionally, you can click the name and change it.
 The name cannot contain spaces or special symbols.
 The maximum length of the name is 14 characters.

-The order in which the address locators are listed under Participating Address Locators determines the order in which they are used in the geocoding process.
+The order in which the address locators are listed under Participating Address Locators determines the order in which they're used in the geocoding process.
 The address locator at the top of the list will be used first, and so on.